iscc/iscc-crypto/docs/iscc-signatures-spec.md

 ## 4 Signature structure and format

+2

 ### 4.1 General requirements

 ISCC metadata signatures shall use JSON as the base document format with embedded signature properties.

+The signature properties shall be contained within a top-level property named "signature" in the JSON object being signed.

 ### 4.2 Signature properties